d3lb3/KeeFarceReborn/README.md

 [@holly-cracker](https://github.com/holly-hacker) also released [KeePassHax](https://github.com/HoLLy-HaCKeR/KeePassHax), which comes as a single DLL and only uses reflection to decrypt KeePass' masterkey.
 Inspired by this work, I decided to do the same with KeeFarce and write my own KeePass extraction tool with the following features:

 - Self-sufficient ⇒ no interaction needed with the injector's code to work.
-- Only uses builtin .NET libraries (no ClrMD) ⇒ better compatibility + single-file DLL make the injection process easier.
+- Only uses builtin .NET libraries (no ClrMD) ⇒ better compatibility + single-file DLL makes the injection process easier.
 - Exports the database (like KeeFarce) ⇒ no need to retrieve the .kdbx nor using a custom KeePass build to input the recovered masterkey.

 ## Building